Wimbledon (constituency): Political history

 Since 1885 the seat has always elected Conservative MPs except from 1945 to 1950 and 1997–2005 when the Labour candidate won the seat during that party's national landslide years, as well as in 2024 when the Liberal Democrats candidate won the seat during the Labour Party national landslide.
 While the 2005 Conservative majority was marginal, the 2010 majority was 24.1% of the vote, making the constituency a safe seat for the Conservative Party.
-It had previously also been considered a safe seat for the party until the 1997 United Kingdom general election.
+It had previously also been considered a safe seat for the party until the 1997 general election.

 Since 1990, the ward of Merton Park has only ever returned councillors for Merton Park Ward Residents Association.
 Since 1994 the ward of West Barnes, which contains Merton's half of the town of Motspur Park, has swung between the Conservatives and the Liberal Democrats; the latter presently hold all three seats in the ward.
 At the local elections in 2018, Liberal Democrat councillors were elected for the wards of Trinity and Dundonald for the first time in the borough's history, with a further first time win for the Liberal Democrats in a by-election in the Cannon Hill ward in 2019.

 In 2010, the second-placed candidate was a Liberal Democrat.
 The national collapse in the Liberal Democrat vote at the 2015 election meant that the Liberal Democrats did not return to 2nd place until 2019, when they did so with a 22.7% upswing in their vote.
 The made the seat one of the most marginal in the country and was a top Liberal Democrat target and Conservative defence for the 2024 general election.

 At the 2016 referendum on the UK's membership of the European Union, the London Borough of Merton, of which the constituency is a part, voted to remain by 62.9%, and 70.6% of this constituency itself voted to remain in the European Union.
 In September 2019 the incumbent, Stephen Hammond lost his party's whip for rebelling on a key Brexit vote.
 He briefly sat as an Independent and the whip was restored on 29 October 2019, with 9 of 21 other rebels of the same party.

+The seat became marginal at the 2019 General Election with only a 1.2% majority for the Conservative Candidate.
+According to analysis by the New Statesman the Liberal Democrats, rather than the Conservatives, would have won the seat if the 2019 election had been held on the new 2024 boundaries.

-At the 2024 general election, The Liberal Democrats won the traditionally Conservative seat for the first time.
-This was after the seat had become marginal at the 2019 General Election with only a 1.2% majority for the Conservative Candidate.
-The Liberal Democrats won a record breaking 72 seats during this election with the Conservatives losing a historic 251 seats making the Wimbledon constituency a strong Liberal Democrat seat with a current majority of 12,610.
+At the 2024 general election, the Liberal Democrats won the traditionally Conservative seat for the first time, turning it into a strong Liberal Democrat seat with a current majority of 12,610.
+The Liberal Democrats won a record breaking 72 seats during this election with the Conservatives losing a historic 251 seats.